dotnet/csharplang/proposals/index-range-changes.md

 - The type is Countable.
 - The type has an accessible instance indexer which takes a single `int` as the argument.
-- The type does not have an accessible instance indexer which takes a single `Index` as the parameter.
+- The type does not have an accessible instance indexer which takes an `Index` as the first parameter.
+The `Index` must be the only parameter or the remaining parameters must be optional.

 For such types, the language will act as if there is an index member of the form `T this[Index index]` where `T` is the return type of the `int` based indexer including any `ref` style annotations.
 The new member will have the same